maxpou/maxpou.fr/content/pages/personal-user-manual/personal-user-manual.md

 - **Language**: English is not my mother tongue.
 I may say the exact opposite of what I think at the moment.
 I also love expressions which I learn outside work (films, blogs...).
 If I use something offensive or inappropriate, please let me know.
 It's probably unintentional.
 - **Bullet list**: I tend to overuse bullet lists.
-It's the perfect way to communicate with me, as long as it's not an endless list.
+It's the perfect way to communicate with me (as long as it's not an endless list).
 If it's a trigger for you, please let me know.

 I forgot one point: **Feedback**.
 I love to receiving feedback so I can improve.
 If you have to give me feedback, please go straight to the point.